gabe00122/personal-site/src/posts/valm.md

 ## Value warmup

 The value network is warmup up on frozen policy waits so that online learning begins with value estimates in a reasonable range.
-The value loss is calculated with a HL gauss value head according to Stop Regressing paper.
+The value loss is calculated with an HL-Gauss value head, following [Stop Regressing](https://arxiv.org/abs/2403.03950) — which itself demonstrated transformer value functions on Wordle, a precedent for both choices here.

 After the warmup we can generate value approximations but Qwen3 4b Instruct has poor preformace before training around 0-1%
 <EpisodeViewer url="/blog/valm/episode-0.json" metric="value" title="An example episode after value warmup but before online learning" />